sdmans/shopping-app/README.md

 Includes fields for any data the user is required to submit for their item.

 Profile View
+This should allow to view current roommates, recently purchased items and recipes.

 Here's what I'm planning to use!